Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 First thing to do is to make sure your system has a supported version of Python for pyATS, you can find out your installed version by running the `python --version`

 Current versions of Python with support for pyATS on Linux & MacOS systems.
-Windows platforms are currently not supported:
+Windows platforms are currently not supported, however is supported on Windows 10 with WSL:

 - Python 3.5.x
 - Python 3.6.x
 - Python 3.7.x
+- Python 3.8.x

 Installing the pyATS library couldn't be simpler, all you need to do is run the command `pip install pyats[full]` which should carry out the needed installation process.